Editor’s Note: This piece will be updated as news around the laws progresses. Last updated May 30 at 6:00 p.m.

-Several provisions of the law are clearly unconstitutional, but Missouri Gov. Mike Parson (R) can’t wait to sign it.
-Once he does, most provisions won’t take effect until August.
+Several provisions of the law are clearly unconstitutional, but Missouri Gov. Mike Parson (R) couldn’t wait to sign it.
+Most provisions won’t take effect until August.
 Until then—and well after, because like the rest of these laws, it will almost certainly be blocked in court in one fell swoop—abortion is still legal in the state of Missouri up to the point of viability.

-On May 15, the Louisiana House Health and Welfare Committee approved SB 184, which would ban abortion once a fetal “heartbeat” is detected.
+On May 29, the Louisiana House passed SB 184, which bans abortion once a fetal “heartbeat” is detected.
 The bill provides exceptions for when it’s necessary to prevent a serious physical impairment or death of the pregnant person or when a pregnancy is diagnosed as “medically futile.”
 The bill does not include any exceptions for pregnancies that are the result of rape or incest.
 A physician who performs or induces an abortion after a fetal “heartbeat” is detected would have their medical license revoked, be fined up to $1,000, and face up to two years in prison.

-The bill is expected to pass the full state house and be signed into law.
-If it does, it would only take effect if the United States Court of Appeals for the Fifth Circuit upholds the nearly identical ban being challenged in Mississippi.
-To be clear, even if the measure is passed and signed into law, abortion through the 20th week of pregnancy will still be legal in the state of Louisiana.
+Gov. John Bel Edwards signed SB 184 into law on May 30.
+It will only take effect if the United States Court of Appeals for the Fifth Circuit upholds the nearly identical ban being challenged in Mississippi.
+To be clear, abortion through the 20th week of pregnancy is still legal in the state of Louisiana.